-The visitor experience at Deep Creek Conservation Park will be enhanced and expanded with a new day visitor facility, a universally-accessible walking trail, and upgrades to existing campgrounds and amenities.
-The project will also support new, and enhance existing, nature-based experiences in the tourism sector.
+The visitor experience at Deep Creek Conservation Park is being enhanced and expanded to include new picnic areas, a universally-accessible walking trail, new walk-in only campgrounds, and an upgrade to existing Trig Campground.
+The project supports and enhances new, emerging and existing nature-based experiences in the tourism sector.

-It's expected that the reinvigorated experience will be complete by 2023, but aspects will open in stages from late 2020.
+It's expected that the reinvigorated experience will be complete by 2023, with aspects opening in stages since late 2020.

-An investment of $6 million over four years will enhance and connect the parks that run along the southern coastline of the Fleurieu Peninsula, including Deep Creek and Newland Head conservation parks, and Granite Island Recreation Park.
+The investment of $6 million over four years is enhancing and connecting the parks that run along the southern coastline of the Fleurieu Peninsula, including Deep Creek and Newland Head conservation parks, and Granite Island Recreation Park.

-A new precinct will be developed in Deep Creek Conservation Park to attract and cater for people visiting for the day.
-Existing campgrounds will be upgraded to cater for growing demand, and roads will be upgraded.
+New precincts are being developed in Deep Creek Conservation Park to attract and cater for people visiting for the day.
+One of these, the Goondooloo Picnic Area, opened in September 2021.
+Existing Trig Campground is being upgraded to cater for growing demand, new walk-in only campgrounds are being built, and roads are being upgraded.

-This investment into the Heysen Trail and Fleurieu Peninsula parks will inspire and enable better access to nature and open space – essential for the health and wellbeing of the community.
-Sections of the trail network and new facilities will be designed and constructed so they can be used by all people regardless of their age or ability.
+This investment into the Heysen Trail and Fleurieu Peninsula parks is inspiring and enabling better access to nature and open space – essential for the health and wellbeing of the community.
+Sections of the trail network and new facilities are being designed and constructed so they can be used by all people regardless of their age or ability.